Trading and Market Microstructure

-By the end of the course, the students should have an understanding of the current financial market landscape, of how prices are determined, and of the role of, and opportunities and dangers facing, traders in this setting.
+By the end of the course, the students should have an understanding of the current financial market landscape, the role of traders, the trading and price determination processes, and the opportunities and dangers confronting traders

 Description / Program